 The country, according to Ghana’s Revenue Agencies Governing Board (RAGB), is losing about 300 billion Ghanaian old Cedis in potential revenue annually through smuggling of textile materials.
-Like the situation in Nigeria, Ghana’s once thriving textile market is now flooded with the Chinese sub-standard textile products, thereby surging the country’s unemployment index.
+Like the situation in Nigeria, Ghana’s once-thriving textile market is now flooded with Chinese sub-standard textile products, thereby surging the country’s unemployment index.

-Ghana’s influx of foreign textiles, means that jobs are being shipped abroad creating 1000s of jobless people.
-According to a report by the Institute of Statistical, Social and Economic Research, Legon on Ghana’s textile and garment industry, the Ghana’s textile industry employed some 25,000 workers which accounted for 27 percent of total manufacturing employment in 1977.
+Ghana’s influx of foreign textiles means that jobs are being shipped abroad creating 1000s of jobless people.
+According to a report by the Institute of Statistical, Social and Economic Research, Legon on Ghana’s textile and garment industry, Ghana’s textile industry employed some 25,000 workers which accounted for 27 per cent of total manufacturing employment in 1977.
 By 1995, however, employment within the sub-sector had dwindled to a mere 7,000; declining further to 5,000 by 2000.